thejcharles/Flickr-photo-feed/client/README.md

-# Getting Started with Create React App
+# Getting Started with Create React App and Node.js/Express.js

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Please see README.md in server directory for server setup

 ## Available Scripts